Children’s Librarian: Susan Slater [email protected] 814 723-4650 x126

 Note: Preschools, daycares and/or groups of six or more are encouraged to call the Children’s Librarian to schedule a special time for your group.

-• Prizes: Children can turn in their Reading Logs between July 21 and August 6.
+- Prizes: Children can turn in their Reading Logs between July 21 and August 6.
 We will not keep the logs; we just want to record the information for statistical purposes.
-Children will receive Reading Certificates and choose a book to keep and a toy-type prize.
+Children will receive a Reading Certificate, choose a book to keep and a toy-type prize.
 Those who use Reader Zone will receive email instructions via Reader Zone in regards to prizes.

 Weekly Programs